wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 Each logical database connection is a separate "Extension" for which is a C#z DLL.

 Sample apps use Microsoft's "Northwind" database.

+<a target="_blank" href="https://learn.outsystems.com/training/journeys/mobile-developer-679/demo-how-to-bootstrap-entity-data-from-excel/o11/392">Entity Data</a> and <a target="_blank" href="https://learn.outsystems.com/training/journeys/mobile-developer-679/demo-how-to-bootstrap-entities-and-data-from-excel/o11/396">Entities and Data</a> can be <a target="_blank" href="https://learn.outsystems.com/training/journeys/mobile-developer-679/data-modeling-exercise/o11/432">bootstraped from an Excel spreadsheets</a>.

 Interaction with external databases (over the internet) uses SQL queries to a relational database.
 Outsystems enables connection to: